Tucson AZ vS Phoenix AZ: Which Arizona City Fits You Travel Best?

 Why Tucson AZ vs Phoenix AZ?

-When people think about Arizona, these two cities usually come to mind first.
+When people think about Arizona, comparing these two cities usually come to mind first.
+So, which Arizona city is better for visitors, retirees, and winter travelers?

 They’re only about two hours apart, but they feel like very different worlds.
-Whether you’re planning a visit, move or just curious about the difference, our guide walks you through important comparisons - from climate, attractions, lifestyle to cost of living and retirement.
+Whether you’re planning a visit, move or just curious about the difference, our guide walks you through important comparisons - from climate, attractions, lifestyle to costs and retirement.

 We live in Tucson, but have traveled to Phoenix many times.
 Let's compare Tucson & Phoenix.